openstax/k12-apps-raise/docs/schemas.md

 * Fire the named event if defined (see schema definition)
 * Remove the Prompt HTML
-* Disables the text input box
+* Disable the text input box
-* Disables the button
+* Disable the button
 * Display the acknowledgement HTML

 #### Schema definition